mayumih387/route360/src/content/posts/umami-popular-posts/en.md

   - umami
   - analytics
   - gatsbyjs
-date: 2023-06-27
+date: 2023-06-28
-lastmod: 2023-06-22
+lastmod: 2023-06-28
-draft: true
+draft: false
 ---

 [Umami Analytics](https://umami.is/) is a privacy-first, open source analytics.
 We can host it by ourselves besides its freemium cloud version with limited features.

 Last time, I wrote [how to run Umami Analytics + Supabase + Vercel for free](../umami-supabase/).

-This time I'd like to show you how to get the popular posts from Umami API and how to output this data to GraphQL.
+This time I'd like to show you how to get the popular posts from Umami API and how to output this data to Gatsby's GraphQL.

 I have tested my codes with a self-hosted Umami.
 I didn't test with Umami Cloud.